 Crème Pâtissière: You can use this authentic French pastry cream for filling your cakes, donuts, cream puffs, and more.

-Diplomat Cream: Also called Bavarian Cream, this lighter version of French pastry cream adds whipped cream to give it a lighter and fluffier texture.
+Diplomat Cream: Also called Bavarian Cream (incorrectly, see next one), this lighter version of French pastry cream adds whipped cream to give it a lighter and fluffier texture.

 Crème Anglaise: Use this vanilla custard sauce on pancakes, pastries, or even as a drinking custard.

 Floating Island: Made with milk, sugar, egg, and vanilla (effectively Creme Anglaise with egg white clouds floating on it) the floating island dessert isn't just simple to make but also gluten-free!